manticoresoftware/manticoresearch-php/docs/indices.md

 Status
 ======
 Return statistics about index: documents, size, chunks, as well as query statistics.

+Expects `index` name.

 `body` is optional.
 It support `pattern` as a property/performance metric to filter upon.